segrelab/string-chemistry/README.md

     - `model`: a COBRApy model
     - `n`: number of reactions to make reversible

+## Pruning Scripts

+Most of the scripts in this repo generate string chemistry networks and then prune them under a bunch of different circumstances.

 ## Plotting Scripts

+I've come up with a number of ways to visualize the results of pruning and compare results from multiple rounds of pruning, both just in general and for the specific figures used for the paper.

 ## Other Scripts

 - bm\_edit\_dist.py

     Looks at the output of multiple\_env\_prune.py, which has a set of food source metabolites and biomass precursors on each line, and calculates the average edit distance between every possible pair of either the food source metabolite lists or the biomass precursor lists.
 E.g.: line 1 has ab and bb as food source metabolites, while line 2 has aa and bc as food source metabolites.
 The average edit distance between the two sets of metabolites is (1 [ab <-> aa] + 2 [ab <-> bc] + 2 [bb <-> aa] + 1 [bb <-> bc]) / 4 = 1.5.
 This could concievably be helpful information when interpreting the results of multiple\_env\_prune.py, since you might expect networks with more similar input and output metabolites to get pruned into more similar networks, and this would be a way to quantify that.
     I don't think I ever finished debugging this script so I doubt it works yet.

     Arguments:

     None; at the moment it is hard-coded to look at the default-named output file from multiple\_env\_prune.py.
 Eventually, it would be good if multiple_env_prune named its output files differently for each run and this script took a command-line argument specifying a target file, but that is not likely to happen soon.

 - counting.py

     Prints number of metabolites and reactions in a string chemistry network with those parameters; does not actually generate that network.

     Arguments:

     - n: number of unique metabolites
     - l: maximum polymer length